gnuton/RagBag/Docs/Kotlin.md

 ```

 ## Exceptions
-no different between checked and not checked exceptions
+no different between checked and not checked exceptions.
+There is no need to use the java @Throws(IOException::class) in Kotlin as we do in Java
 ```kotlin
 // throw is an expression
 val n = 200